danwing/signaling-use-cases/draft-bwbr-tsvwg-signaling-use-cases.md

 to encrypt or integrity protect the metadata with a key; such a key could be established with a signaling protocol, see {{key}}.

-There is consensus that applications can benefit by signaling the network ({{?IAB=RFC9419}}, {{ATIS}}).
+There is some consensus that applications can benefit by collaborative signaling the network ({{?IAB=RFC9419}}, {{ATIS}}).
 This document provides use-cases to further detail the need of such signaling.

+# Scope & Running Experiments

+This document does not intend to define any signaling protocol nor call whether a new signaling protocol, a new extension, one or more signaling protocols are needed.

+However, this document provides a reference to digest the intended benefits for enabling collaborating between hosts and networks.
+These benefits are yet to be backed up with more evidence.
+Some experimental work would be reasonable to be endorsed by the IETF to solicit more feedback and collect assess the benefits under various setups.

 # Conventions and Definitions